Kalabasa/leanrada.com/src/pages/works/canvaphotoeditor.md

 <span class="bleed">![desktop screenshot](../img/canvaphotoeditor_1.jpg)</span>

 The Photo Editor had a previous version which was made by a third party developer in a proprietary framework on top of Angular 1 and Node 5.
 It was a bit difficult to maintain and iterate on.
-It was also not responsive so we're missing out on mobile users.
+It was also not responsive so we’re missing out on mobile users.

 A redesign and rewrite was needed for future improvement.